Here, you will learn tactics & advice on how to pitch your solution to an existing problem to C-level executives.

 Provide sponsor-targeted arguments: Focus on how your solution aligns with the C-level executive’s top values, like financial or strategic goals.

 Provide detractor arguments: There is a 99% chance, you will face challenging questions or objections from some part of your audience.
-That's why part of your arguments should serve as a defence and address detractors' concerns.
+That's why part of your arguments should serve as a defense and address detractors' concerns.

-Visualize the future state:
+Visualize the future state

 We all hope for a better future.
 Pitching, your main job is to sell to an audience your vision of a better future.